cademack/doctweak/README.md

 ## Changenotes

-- 9/8/2023: changed operations to take the vector of args, should enable more diversity in operations, better control logic, toggle_bool handles capitalized and uncapitalized
+- 9/8/2023: changed operations to take the vector of args, should enable more diversity in operations, better control logic, toggle_bool handles capitalized and uncapitalized. configuration file is first searched for in current working directory, then xdg config. rustified the logic, lots of matches